beauwilliams/nx-monorepo-full-stack-app/README.md

 - Docker-compose for db migrations
 - Prisma database ORM to handle migrations, view database in web browser and more etc
 - Auto-generated graphql endpoints with validation via prisma
-- Fastify server instead of express for speed
+- Fastify server instead of express for speed (Over 3x faster than expressJS @ 50KTPS+)
 - Mercurius, a graphql adapter for fastify
 - Basic CORS support using fastify builtin
 - Sane http header security policy defaults via helmet, auto-disabled in dev mode